 Application

-Apply after your skincare and before makeup.
-Do not apply oils or heavy moisturizers that form a film on top of the skin before sunscreen because it needs to adhere well to the skin and oils will make it move around and not apply evenly.
+Apply generously before sun exposure.
+Do not use oils or heavy moisturizers that form a film on top of the skin before sunscreen because it needs to adhere well to the skin and oils will make it move around and not apply evenly.
 Thus decreasing protection.

 Texture